SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

     "forceDefault", "Forced implementation of the default values."
     "Comment", "Add a comment to the attribute.
 It will be displayed when the curser is moved to the ""*"" at the end of the attribute."

+**Examples:**

+1. Imagine you needed a new attribute called
 ------------------
 connections
 ------------------
+Connections are connections to objects.
+It is possible to set up new connections or new objects.
 Add connections using the following xml statement

     .. code-block:: xml